rechtspilot/coding-challenge-frontend-react/README.md

 6. Mock API
 - [ ] Use the provided API definition to Mock the interactions for all data operations (GET, POST, DELETE).
+      - This can be handled via any Mock Solution like the one here https://github.com/alan2207/bulletproof-react or with Next.JS

 ## Non-Functional Requirements
 1. Error Handling: Gracefully handle API errors with appropriate feedback to users.